jiang-yi-siphty/YiJiangProfile/Robert Yi Jiang resume.md

 - Positive Attitude

 ##Skills
 Proficient in using **Objective-C**, **Java** and **PHP** in commercial mobile app development.
 Intermediate in information security major in **iOS app security assessment**.
-Novice of Swift only 5 months.
 Familiar with using Kali Linux tools in network penetration testing.
 Intermediate in using Delphi, LabView and SQL in industry software development.
 Intermediate in using CA-Clipper and dBase in legacy database system.